davide-marino00/PBI_DOCS/refac.md

 **`BillableDep`** (`string`)

-- **Description:** The 'BillableDep' column indicates the department associated with billable hours for employees, helping to identify revenue-generating activities in the context of missing timesheet entries.
+- **Description:** The 'BillableDep' column identifies the department associated with billable hours in the context of missing timesheet entries, facilitating accurate tracking and reporting of labor costs.
 - **DAX Expression:**
 ```dax
 IF(